 (1) The Quanex Corporation Supplemental Retirement Plan (SERP) provides retirement benefits for certain designated management employees in addition to those provided under the Qualified Plan.
 The purpose of this Plan is to supplement those retirement benefits that a Participant may be entitled to receive as a salaried employee of Quanex Corporation.
-The SERP pays a retirement benefit to eligible employees following retirement to retrinination of employment.
+The SERP pays a retirement benefit to eligible employees following retirement or termination of employment.
 The benefit formula under the SERP equals: 2.75 percent of Final Average Earnings (defined as the highest 36 months of compensation during the last 60 months preceding retirement or termination) multiplied by Years of Service (not in excess of 20 years), less the sum of (1) the Participant's Qualified Plan Benefit, and (2) one-half of the Participant's Social Security Benefit multiplied by a fraction (which shall not exceed one) the numerator of which is the Participant's number of years of Service and the denominator of which is 20.
-Definition of "compensation, welfare benefits, BeneFlex dollars under the Quanex Corporation Medical Reimbursement Plan, and restricted stock awards and stock options; and modified further by including elective contributions under a cafeteria plan maintained by Quanex Corporation that is governed by section 125 of the Code and elective contributions to any plan maintained by Quanex Corporation that contains a qualified cash or deferred arrangement under section 401(k) of the Code.
+Definition of "compensation" under this Plan includes W-2 wages modified by excluding reimbursements or other expense allowances, fringe benefits (cash and noncash), moving expenses, deferred compensation, welfare benefits, BeneFlex dollars under the Quanex Corporation Medical Reimbursement Plan, and restricted stock awards and stock options; and modified further by including elective contributions under a cafeteria plan maintained by Quanex Corporation that contains a qualified cash or deferred arrangement under section 401(k) of the Code.